deconf/Analytics-Insights/readme.txt

 == Changelog ==

+= 4.8.1.2 =
+- Enhancement: set the cookies to expire in 7 days

 = 4.8.1.1 =
 - Bug Fix: headers already sent warning on main dashboard widget
 - Bug Fix: plural form fix for a string in translation PO files